ansys/pymapdl/doc/source/getting_started/wsl.rst

 MAPDL installation can communicate with the Windows hosts.
 If you are having problems after setting the firewall rules, you might have to disable the Windows firewall for the WSL ethernet virtual interface.
 This might pose some unknown side effects and security risk so use it with caution.
-See `Disabling Firewall on WSL Ethernet`_.
+See `Disable Firewall on WSL Ethernet`_.

 Set up an environmental variable in WSL that points to Windows host license server